Early Life

 Philanthropy

-Hintze is a dedicated philanthropist, establishing the Hintze Family Charitable Foundation in 2005 with his wife, Dorothy.
-The foundation has supported over 200 charities across education, health, the armed services, culture, and the arts.
-Notably, Hintze's contributions include supporting the restoration of Michelangelo's frescoes in the Pauline Chapel at the Vatican and donating to the Natural History Museum in London.
+Hintze is well-known for his philanthropic activities through the Hintze Family Charitable Foundation, which he and his wife, Dorothy, established in 2005.
+The foundation has supported over 200 charities, including those in education, health, and the arts.
+Notable contributions include supporting the restoration of Michelangelo's frescoes in the Pauline Chapel at the Vatican and donating £5 million to the Natural History Museum in London in 2014.